universalanalogue/fulmination/README.md

 2) have gsed installed

+3) have gawk installed

-3) move to the directory after it downloads/unpacks.
+4) move to the directory after it downloads/unpacks.

-4) it might require a chmod +x -R * .
+5) it might require a chmod +x -R * .
 I am unsure as I load the files out of a local directory.

-5) copy bsd.sh from reffiles to the fulmination root directory, then run it ./bsd.sh
+6) copy bsd.sh from reffiles to the fulmination root directory, then run it ./bsd.sh

-6) rest the same as linux.
+7) rest the same as linux.

 >MACOS